Release of Student Information Policy

 Disclosure of Education Records

-Wichita State University will disclose information from a student’s education records only with the written consent of the student, except:
+Wichita State University will disclose information from a student’s education records only with the written or electronic consent of the student, except:

 1. To school officials who have a legitimate educational interest in the records.
 These members include: personnel in the offices of Admissions, Registrar, Financial Operations, Computing Center, Financial Aid, Career Services, Cooperative Education, Planning, Testing, Library, college deans, and other administrative and academic personnel within the limitation of their need-to-know.
 “Legitimate educational interests” means (a) the information or records requested is/are relevant and necessary to the accomplishment of some task or determination; and (b) the task or determination is an employment responsibility for the inquirer or is a properly assigned subject matter for the inquirer’s employment responsibility.

 2. To certain officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities, in connection with certain state or federally supported education programs.